Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Glitches seen by the receiver while the transceiver delay is being measured will be ignored if they would result in a transceiver delay compensation lower than this value.

-When CAN is implemented on Microchip SAME5x and SAMC21 processors, these values are converted from nanoseconds into time quanta and stored in the TDCO and TDCF fields of the transceiver delay compensation register.
+When CAN BRS is implemented on Microchip SAME5x and SAMC21 processors, these values are converted from nanoseconds into time quanta and stored in the TDCO and TDCF fields of the transceiver delay compensation register.

 ## M954: Configure as CAN expansion board and enable CAN